Bavaria Yachtbau

 On 20 April 2018 Boote Magazine was reporting that Bavaria has filed for bankruptcy - According to information available to the magazine investors have withdrawn their capital support.

 On 16 September 2018, Capital Management-Partners GmbH (CMP) officially acquires Bavaria as a new financial investor.
 In April 2019, Dr. Tobias Brinkmann of Brinkmann & Partner, Hamburg, had appointed a new investor as insolvency administrator for Bavaria Yachtbau GmbH and Bavaria Catamarans Srl.
 (Rochefort, France).
 It was not until the last moment before the final closure of the shipyard that the purchase contract with CMP was signed on 17 September.

 The new management team of the new Bavaria Yachtbau GmbH includes Michael Müller (CEO) and since August 2021 Marc Diening as CEO.
+In July 2025, the current COO Norbert Leifeld will take over the management of the company.
+Norbert Leifeld has been with Bavaria Yachts since 2023 and knows the industry from many years of experience.
+Together with Thorsten Gatz (CFO), he will now manage the fortunes of the long-established company.